thestriver/my-portfolio/README.md

-My personal portfolio page.
-The goal was to make it as minimalist as possible.

-Web Stack
+Portfolio
-- Built with React JS and Tailwind CSS Framework.
+- Built with Typescript, React JS and Tailwind CSS Framework.